Fonemine/documentation/cpq_admin.md

 6. **Create or Update Document Templates**: A document template is essentially a consolidated source template that the CPQ system uses to generate the output quote or proposal document.
 A document template can encapsulate multiple template files you have uploaded in the previous step (see Step 5 above).
 For example, there is a sample document template in the system that combines a proposal boilerplate file and a terms & conditions template file in that order.
 You can use or modify this as you see fit, or you can  create your own Document Templates.

-7. 7.**Create or Update Quote Template**: A quote template is where all of the previous elements come together.
+7. **Create or Update Quote Template**: A quote template is where all of the previous elements come together.
 It is used by the CPQ system to render the seller UI experience and also to make decisions during the quote creation session as to what products and services to show to the seller for inclusion in a quote, what configuration rules to apply or enforce, what prices to select, manage any discount and approvals and finally generate an output quote document.
 Included in your CPQ system is a fully configured sample Quote Template that you can use and adapt to your business needs or modify as you desire.

+## CPQ Administration: Detailed Operations

 Please refer to the following sections  for more details on the different components of your CPQ system and how to administer each of them.

-## CPQ Administration: Detailed Operations

 ## 1. Price Books